MinecraftServerControl/mscs/README.md

 At first, you probably want to [create a new world](#create-new-world) or [import an existing world](#import-existing-world) into the script.

-Then, you should adjust the [ettings for the server](#adjusting-server-options) as needed.
+Then, you should adjust the [settings for the server](#adjusting-server-options) as needed.

 ### Create new world
 The command to create a new world is: